segrelab/string-chemistry/README.md

 # string-chemistry

 Tools for creating string chemistry networks and doing flux-balance analysis on them.

-## Scripts That Make & Modify Networks

-### exhaustive_prune.py

-Finds every possible way to prune a given network, i.e. every subnetwork that can still grow (i.e. have flux through the biomass reaction).
-Runs forever / crashes due to memory issues on all but the smallest of networks; was mostly created to see just how fast the number of possible pruned networks exploded beyond the point of computational feasibility.

-Arguments:

-- `monos`: number of different kinds of monomers to include in the network
-- `max_pol`: maximum length of a polymer in the network
-- `ins`: number of input reactions to add to the network before pruning (i.e. "food" sources; randomly chosen)
-- `outs`: number of biomass precursors (randomly chosen)

-### pruning.py

-Makes a string chemistry network, prunes it once using the minimum-flux pruner, prunes it n times with the random pruner, recording which reactions were left after each round of pruning and how many times each network was returned as a result.

-Arguments:

-- `monos`: number of different kinds of monomers to include in the network
-- `max_pol`: maximum length of a polymer in the network
-- `ins`: number of input reactions to add to the network before pruning (i.e. "food" sources; randomly chosen)
-- `outs`: number of biomass precursors (randomly choosen)

-Returns:

-CSV file with the following columns:

-- Reaction inclusion bitstrings for all pruned networks (using the full un-pruned network as a reference for all of them so all the bitstrings are directly comparable)
-- Number of times the network was returned by the random pruner (1 for the minimum-flux pruned network)
-- Number of reactions in the network

-### string_chem_net.py
+All scripts have a summary of what they do in the first few lines, and I've given more detailed descriptions of a few key ones below.
+The central script is string_chem_net.py, which almost every other script directly depends on.

+## The `string_chem_net` package
-The key script; contains a class for generating arbitrary string chemistry networks and several functions for maniuplating them and turning them into [COBRApy models](https://cobrapy.readthedocs.io/en/latest/index.html) for FBA.
+Contains a class for generating arbitrary string chemistry networks and several functions for maniuplating them and turning them into [COBRApy models](https://cobrapy.readthedocs.io/en/latest/index.html) for FBA.

-#### Classes:
+### Classes:

 - CreateNetwork